DBSA Peer Specialist Core Training

 In 2007, the Centers for Medicare and Medicaid Services (CMS) issued a guidance letter to states interested in utilizing Medicaid-billable peer support services which stated, “Peer support services are an evidence-based mental health model of care which consists of a qualified peer support provider who assists individuals with their recovery from mental illness and substance use disorders.”
 More information on Medicaid-billable peer support in states is available through the Pillars of Peer Support Summit reports.

-The National Association of Peer Specialists (NAPS) is a non-profit networking organization dedicated to peer support in mental health systems.
+The International Association of Peer Specialists (INAPS) is a non-profit networking organization dedicated to peer support in mental health systems.

 Join Our Peer Partnership Mailing List